SevWren/QuickSynth/README.md

 *   **Attribution (BY):** You must give appropriate credit if you share or adapt this work.
 *   **NonCommercial (NC):** You may **not** use this work for commercial purposes.

-In simple terms: **You can use, copy, and modify this work as long as you give attribution and you are not using it in a commercial product or for commercial gain.**
+In simple terms: **You can use, copy, and modify this work as long as you give attribution and you are not using it in a commercial product or for comercial gain.**

 Please see the [LICENSE](https://github.com/SevWren/QuickSynth/blob/main/LICENSE) file for the full legal text.